maxplanck-ie/parkour2/README.md

 ## Development

-The `Makefile` is a good place to start diving deeper.
-It has a sane set of rules to deploy with debugging, or not.
+The `Makefile` is a good place to start diving deeper...
 We're in the process of updating the codebase to the upcoming Django 4.2 LTS version.
 On a much longer-term goal, there's the possibility of getting a whole new UX, dropping the old Ext JS dependency.